zuozhenggh/learning-library/developer-library/weblogic-to-oci/workshop/migrate-wls-wdt/migrate-wls-wdt.md

 ### You're done!

-### We can go check that the app deployed properly
+## Step 6.
+Check that the app deployed properly

-- Go to the WebLogi Admin console at https://`ADMIN_SERVER_PUBLIC_IP`:7002/console
+- 6.1.
+Go to the WebLogi Admin console at https://`ADMIN_SERVER_PUBLIC_IP`:7002/console

-- Go to `deployments`: you should see the 2 applications deployed, and in the **active** state
+- 6.2.
+Go to `deployments`: you should see the 2 applications deployed, and in the **active** state

   <img src="./images/oci-deployments.png" width="100%">

-- Go to the SimpleDB application URL, which is the Load Balancer IP gathered on Lab step 4 with the route `/SimpleDB/` like: https://`LOAD_BALANCER_IP`/SimpleDB/
+- 6.3.
+Go to the SimpleDB application URL, which is the Load Balancer IP gathered on Lab step 4 with the route `/SimpleDB/` like: https://`LOAD_BALANCER_IP`/SimpleDB/

   <img src="./images/oci-simpledb-app.png" width="100%">